 - GRAPHIC MEMOIR AND NONFICTION, Dr. Olivia Miller

 - This course centers on the exciting graphic nonfiction genre.
-In order to write in a genre, we need to study it critically.
-We’ll begin by considering the landscape exploring a variety of graphic nonfiction texts across the first half of the semester.
-The second half of the semester will be dedicated to applying the visual and narrative techniques we learn to create a short graphic script and design the accompanying storyboards.
-We’ll work page-by-page and frame-by-frame to create the first twenty pages, one or two chapters, of a graphic creative nonfiction book.
-The course’s theoretical focus will be on visual narrative theory, writing and analysis, as well as research.
-While artistic ability can’t hurt in this class it is not a requirement, as stick figures and sketches work just as well.
+We begin the course by considering the landscape and exploring a variety of graphic nonfiction texts.
+Then we will apply the visual and narrative techniques we learn to create a series of short, but extensive graphic projects.
+We’ll draft and revise a memoir essay, autobiographical essay, and social critique essay.
+Then, we will work page-by-page and frame-by-frame to create the comics that accompany the essays.
+We craft the storyboards using a software called ComicLife.
+The course’s theoretical focus will be on visual narrative theory, analysis, as well as research.
+While artistic ability can’t hurt in this class it is not a requirement, as stick figures and collages work just as well.
 However, a passion and curiosity for the genre is critical.
-The class will approach the genre in different formats including daily in-class writing exercises and discussions, an analysis essay, a treatment, script and series of storyboards, and a group narrative presentation.
-Sample reading list may include works like: Maus by Art Speigelman, Fun Home by Alison Bechdel, Persepolis by Marjane Strapti, Stitches by David Small, Relish by Lucy Knisley, Hyperbole and a Half by Allie Brosh, Tomboy by Liz Prince, American Born Chinese by Gene Yang, and March by John Lewis.
+The class will approach the genre in different formats including daily in-class writing exercises and discussions, a researched analysis essay, creative nonfiction essays, scripts, comics, and two presentations.
+A sample reading list may include works such as: Scott McCloud’s Understanding Comics, Maus by Art Speigelman, Fun Home by Alison Bechdel, Persepolis by Marjane Strapti, Stitches by David Small, Relish by Lucy Knisley, Hyperbole and a Half by Allie Brosh, Tomboy by Liz Prince, American Born Chinese by Gene Yang, and March by John Lewis.

 - HEROISM, Chris Ostro, MA